 3. Elephant Figurines

-Another exotic thing you will get in Kerala is the “Nilavilakku” (lamp on the floor) which is lit during every auspicious occasion; in temples before the worship starts; at the beginning of almost all official and unofficial functions.
 It is a must, during dusk in Hindu households in Kerala.
 Nilavilakku is lit in the front courtyard to destroy the darkness in our minds, before the lights are switched on.
 The lit lamp invokes blessings.
 You can buy such lamps of all sizes.
 They are cast in bronze or bell metal.
 This is one of the Souvenirs of Kerala

 7. Aranmula Kannadi